Car Accidents Involving Broken Glass Injury

-If you’ve been involved in a Las Vegas car accident, it is likely that you’ll be left dealing with a significant amount of broken glass.
+If you’ve been involved in an accident, it is likely that you’ll be left dealing with a significant amount of broken glass.
 In a moments notice, your windshield can break and send glass flying in every direction.
 Although car manufacturers have designed windshields to prevent shattering, a broken windshield can still lead to serious injuries.
 In addition to a broken windshield, your side, rear, and top (if applicable) windows (and mirrors) are also at risk for shattering.

 Car Accident Injuries Involving Broken Glass

 Broken glass can be very dangerous in that it is sharp.
 Large fragments can cause lacerations that require stitches and can result in a dangerous amount of lost blood.
 If the cuts are deep, they can be even more damaging to vital organs, arteries, and more.